Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: 3D Feature Field Transformers for Multi-Task Robot Manipulation

 \paragraph{Relative 3D cross-attentions} We featurize each of the 3D ghost points and a parametric query (used to select via inner-product one of the ghost points as the next best end-effector position in the decoder) independently through cross-attentions to the multi-scale 3D scene feature cloud, language tokens, and proprioception.
 Featurizing ghost points independently, without self-attentions to one another, enables sampling more ghost points at inference time to improve performance, as we show in Section~\ref{sec:experiments}.
 Our cross-attentions use relative 3D position information and are implemented efficiently with rotary positional embeddings~\cite{su2021roformer}.
-Given a point $\mathbf{p} = (x, y, z) \in \mathbb{R}^3$ and its feature $\mathbf{x} \in \mathbb{R}^d$, the rotary position encoding function $\mathbf{PE}$ is defined as:
+The absolute locations of our 3D points are never used in our featurization, and attentions only depend on the relative locations of two features.